 What I had going for me?
 Pure love of self-expression.
 That was enough…and got me all the way here, today.
 No one ruined writing for me.

 So breathe easier.
 There’s time.
-Enjoy your gangly, neurotic teens.
+Enjoy your gangly, neurotic young people.
 It’s not easy becoming themselves, or writing about it.

 This post is originally from Instagram and @juliebravewriter is my account there so come follow along for more conversations like this one!